intel-retail/automated-vending/docs_src/configuration.md

 # Configuration

-This page lists all of the relevant configuration parameters for each service in the Automated Checkout reference design.
+This page lists all of the relevant configuration parameters for each service in the Automated Checkout reference implementation.

 !!!info
     Note that this document likely does not cover EdgeX-specific configuration parameters.
 Application and device service SDK documentation can be found in the [EdgeX Foundry GitHub repositories](https://github.com/edgexfoundry) or in the [official EdgeX documentation here](https://docs.edgexfoundry.org/1.2/).